blooop/deps_rocker/README.md

 # deps_rocker

 This is a [rocker](https://github.com/tfoote/rocker) extension for automating dependency installation.

-The extension will recursivly search for deps.yaml files and run the install commands in several layers
+The aim is to allow a projects to define its development dependencies in a deps.yaml file which are added to the rocker container.
+The extension will recursivly search for deps.yaml files and run the install commands in several layers.

 Layer order:
 - script_tools